-While getting bit by a rattlesnake isn’t as uncommon as we’d all like to believe, rarely does the story end at a bite for the victim.
+While getting bit by a rattlesnake isn't as uncommon as we'd all like to believe, rarely does the story end at a bite for the victim.
 While trying to take a selfie with some rattlers, Fassler got bit.
-What he didn’t expect was this massive $153,161.25 bill.
+He expected some pain and swelling.
+What he didn't expect though, was this massive $153,161.25 bill.

 Mind you, the date of the statement is July 13, 2015.
 The date payment is due?
 July 27, 2015.
 That's only two weeks to pay this massive bill or for insurance to step in.

 Why is the bill for a rattlesnake bite so high?
-It has to do with the antivenin, which is included under the pharmacy cost portion of the bill, which was $83,341.25.
-There’s only one commercially available antivenin for “treating venomous snakebites in the United States – CroFeb, manufactured by U.K.-based BTG plc,” according to The Washington Post.
+It has to do with the necessary medical attention.
+In particular the antivenin, which is required to treat a venomous bite.
+It is included under the pharmacy cost portion of the bill, which was $83,341.25.
+There's only one commercially available antivenin for "treating venomous snakebites in the United States - CroFeb, manufactured by U.K.-based BTG plc," according to The Washington Post.
 There are no other competitors in the market, and because of that, in 2014, BTG closed out around $100 million.
 For one hospital vial, the price is around $2,300.
 A typical treatment dose?
 That requires four to six vials.
 So for a single, smaller rattlesnake bite that would need four vials of antivenin, the cost is $9,200.